-The piece will highlight 28 of the locomotives named after St Leger winners as a further celebration of the Doncaster's proud heritage.
-The names will appear in raised 15mm steel plate mounted vertically on the face of the monolith.
-They will be set in the same typeface as they were laid out on the locomotives.
+The piece highlights 28 of the locomotives named after St Leger winners as a further celebration of the Doncaster's proud heritage.
+The names appear in raised 15mm steel plate mounted vertically on the face of the monolith.
+They are set in the same typeface as they were laid out on the locomotives.
 They have been designed to have a cast industrial feel to them so they are bold, strong and significant.

 - a cross section of boiler tubes;